alphauslabs/blueapi/docs/README.md

 # Overview

-[Alphaus Blue API](https://github.com/alphauslabs/blueapi) is [Alphaus](https://alphaus.cloud/en/)' unified platform API for [Ripple](https://alphaus.cloud/en/product/ripple/) and [Wave](https://alphaus.cloud/en/product/wave/).
+[Blue API](https://github.com/alphauslabs/blueapi) is [Alphaus](https://alphaus.cloud/en/)' unified platform API for [Ripple](https://alphaus.cloud/en/product/ripple/) and [Wave](https://alphaus.cloud/en/product/wave/).
 It uses [protocol buffers](https://developers.google.com/protocol-buffers/) for service and message definitions, and [gRPC](https://grpc.io/) for implementation and SDK generation.
 It also uses [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) for proxying RESTful requests to gRPC, and generating OpenAPI documentation.

 At the moment, Blue API is still a work in progress.
 Most of the endpoints currently supported in Ripple and Wave are still not available.
 However, you can still use the current RESTful API.
 You can check out [https://docs.mobingi.com/v/api-reference/](https://docs.mobingi.com/v/api-reference/) for more information.